Senzing/stream-configuration/docs/docker-compose-kafka-sqlite/README.md

 ### Time

-Budget 2 hours to get the demonstration up-and-running, depending on CPU and network speeds.
+Budget 1 hour to get the demonstration up-and-running, depending on CPU and network speeds.

 ### Background knowledge